-If you're following my postings of art from the upcoming Suzy Spreadwell stuff in progress, you might be wondering, "Where does he get this crap from?"
+If you're following Suzy Spreadwell, and you should be if you're a discerning comics reader, you might be wondering, "Where does he get this crap from?"
 I assure you I am not as insane as may appear to be the case.
 Or maybe I am.
 What I'm on about will hopefully become clearer as the plot unfolds in its silly way.

-"Eternity with Beelzebub, and all his hellish instruments of death, will be a picnic compared to five minutes with me and this pencil." - E. Blackadder, 1791 Questionable
+"Eternity in the company of Beelzebub, and all of his hellish instruments of death, will be a picnic compared to five minutes with me & this pencil." --E. Blackadder, 1789 Questionable

 words & pictures from John Linton Roberson